isisaddons-legacy/isis-module-publishing/README.md

 ![](https://raw.github.com/isisaddons/isis-module-publishing/master/images/080-customer-changed-object-event-created.png)

-The additional information of the custom payload is captured in the serialized form of the event:
+The additional information of the custom payload is captured in the serialized form of the event; in the screenshot below, see 'addressTown' property:

 ![](https://raw.github.com/isisaddons/isis-module-publishing/master/images/090-customer-changed-event-details.png)